Painter, Photographer, Printmaker, Illustrator

 - Oral history interview with Ben Shahn, 1964 April 14

 - Oral history interview with Ben Shahn, 1968 September 27

-- Image Gallery items from other collections related to Shahn, Ben
+- Image and Media Gallery items from other collections related to Shahn, Ben

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Ben Shahn, 1965 October 3, Archives of American Art, Smithsonian Institution.

 Conducted by Harlan Phillips

 At the Artist's home in Roosevelt, New Jersey